-If a child is to be picked up by someone other than the normal parent/caregiver, the parent should make the following call or message the homeroom teacher or classroom assistant.
-Homeroom leaders give a special pass-slip that you must have signed by one of the responsible PYP administrators.
-The signed pass slip should be shown to security guards when leaving the school campus.
+If a child is to be picked up by someone other than a parent or previously stated (by family) responsible adult, the parent should email this request to the homeroom teacher, attacking the ID of the person who will pick up the child.
+The homeroom teacher gives a special pass-slip with a printed ID of the person assigned to pick up a child and then the slip will be signed by one of the responsible PYP administrators.
+The signed pass slip will be shown to security guards when leaving the school campus.
 Students are not allowed to leave the school campus without the appropriate signed special pass slip.
-If you plan for your child to go home by taxi or any other public transport you will need to fill out the Non Supervised Transportation Form.
+If you plan for your child to go home by taxi or any other public transport, you will need to fill out the Unsupervised Transportation Form.